prasangafdo/ContactUsForm/README.md

 # DDTWIthXLSX
-This repository contains data driven testing source code written in WebDriverIO automation framework
+This repository contains test scripts written in WebDriverIO automation framework

 I have used a test contact form application hosted by myself in a free webhosting service.